Love Is All You Need? (2016 film)

-Love Is All You Need? is a 2016 American drama film.
-It stars Emily Osment, Briana Evigan, Tyler Blackburn, Blake Cooper Griffin, and Jeremy Sisto.
-Kim Rocco Shields is adapting the film from a screenplay that she co-wrote with David Tillman.
+Love Is All You Need? is a 2016 American drama film directed by K. Rocco Shields, who adapted the film from a screenplay she co-wrote with David Tillman.
+It stars Briana Evigan, Tyler Blackburn, Emily Osment, Ana Ortiz, Jenica Bergere, Katherine LaNasa, Leonard Roberts, Paul Ben-Victor, Elisabeth Röhm, and Jeremy Sisto.
 On January 27, 2016, the first trailer for the movie was released.
-Lexi DiBennedetto, star of the 2011 short the film is based on, reprises her role of Ashley.
+Lexi DiBenedetto, star of the 2011 short the film is based on, reprises her role of Ashley.
 The film was released on iTunes on November 24, 2016.